centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 ![Browing queue of SimpleService.simple](/assets/images/explore/MatsBrokerMonitor_after_SimpleService.simple_boot_queue_2023-04-13_22-13.png)

+## Ensure "High Availability"!

-**Just to be on the safe side wrt. high availability of this service, start the same file a few more times (in a few more shells).** When messages are sent to its queue, ActiveMQ will round-robin them to the instances.
+**Just to be on the safe side wrt. high availability of this service, start the same file a few more times (in a few more shells).** When messages are sent to the Mats Endpoint's queue, ActiveMQ will round-robin them to the multiple instances you've started.

+Of course, since they're all running on the same host, most probably your laptop, the availability takes a hit if you close the lid.
+But in production you'd probably run those different instances on different machines.

 ## Make a "futurized" call to the service